 Credits

-By Théâtre du Soleil
+Created collectively by the Théâtre du Soleil

-Music: Jean-Jacques Lemêtre
+Music by Jean-Jacques Lemêtre

-Performed by Théâtre du Soleil
+Performed by the Théâtre du Soleil

 ©︎Pascal Gallepe